wumiguo/JedAIToolkit/README.md

 For more details on the functionality of these methods, see [here](http://www.vldb.org/pvldb/vol9/p312-papadakis.pdf).

 ### Block Cleaning
-Its goal is to clean a set of blocks from unnecessary comparisons, which can be either *redundant* (i.e., repeated comparisons that have already been executed in a previously examined block) or *superfluous* (i.e., comparisons that involve non-matching entities).
-Its methods operate on the coarse level of entire blocks.
+Its goal is to clean a set of overlapping blocks from unnecessary comparisons, which can be either *redundant* (i.e., repeated comparisons that have already been executed in a previously examined block) or *superfluous* (i.e., comparisons that involve non-matching entities).
+Its methods operate on the coarse level of individual blocks or entities.

 The following methods are currently supported:
  1) Size-based Block Purging